google/flutter-desktop-embedding/README.md

 # Desktop Embedding for Flutter

-This purpose of this project is to support building applications that use [Flutter](https://github.com/flutter/flutter) on Windows, macOS, and Linux.
+The purpose of this project is to support building applications that use [Flutter](https://github.com/flutter/flutter) on Windows, macOS, and Linux.